Elmifarah1/retail-demand-forecasting/README.md

 ⸻

+## Deployment
+The dashboard was deployed on **Heroku** through the GitHub connection method.
+All files were pushed from my main branch, and a smaller sample dataset was used
+for smoother performance on the free-tier app.
+Everything else works exactly the same as it does locally.

+⸻

 ### Credits
 	•	Dataset: Kaggle – Store Sales: Time Series Forecasting
 	•	Created by: Elmi Farah - Code Institute – Data Analytics with AI Capstone Project (2025)